telliott99/Pi/python/README.md

 - automating check of git status:  [gitcheck](gitcheck.md)
 - [Pycogent](pycogent.md) bioinformatics [in progress]

-I tend not to follow the common advice to name all variables with descriptive names.
+I tend not to worry about the common advice to name all variables with descriptive names.

-All my indexes are ``i,j`` etc., lists are ``L``, dictionaries are ``D``,  unless there's more than one.
+Instead, all my indexes are ``i,j`` etc., lists are ``L``, dictionaries are ``D``,  unless there's more than one.
 I find the additional verbiage to be more a distraction than a help.

 #### Sieve of Eratosthenes